joshua5201/lita-jenkins-client/README.md

 Lita jenkins handler that use the [jenkins\_api\_client gem](https://github.com/arangamani/jenkins_api_client)

-## NOTE: This project is under construction
+## About
+Integrate Lita and jenkins api.
+I've implement some commands which is usable now.

 ## Installation